Sign3labs/web-sdk-lite-integration-guide/README.md

 4. After initializing, you can get browser intelligence upon specific actions (e.g., clicking on Login, Payment, and Registration buttons before calling the API).
 5. Call `result.get().then(response)`, which returns a promise resolving to a response object containing browser information or rejecting with an error if something went wrong.
 6. The response object contains fields like fingerprint, request ID, browser intelligence data, or IP intelligence data.
+7. Get in touch with the sign3 team to download the [latest version](https://github.com/Sign3labs/web-sdk-lite-integration-guide/tree/main?tab=readme-ov-file#change-log) to integrate
 ---

 ## Bundling Into Your Code